 by Kristen Rentz

 I love yoga.
-There have been a few times after heading to a afternoon yoga class I head straight to nap land when I get home.
+There have been a few times after heading to an afternoon yoga class that I head straight to nap land when I get home.
 It’s calming effect works wonders for stress both for your mind and body.
 Combining them makes so much sense!

 How to Relax by Thich Nhat Hanh